Ausinet Student Handbook

 - Paraphrasing of another’s work with minor changes but with the essential meaning, form or ideas maintained

-- Piecing together sections of work which has been compiled by another student
+- Piecing together sections of work that has been compiled by another student